Life After Dave Ramsey’s Baby Step 7

 Free money = awesome!

-In a situation like mine, it makes complete sense to max out the 401k annually.
+In a situation like mine, it made complete sense to max out the 401k annually.

 If your situation is not as favorable, talk with your workplace 401k plan manager about including some index funds and matching retirement benefits in the future.
 If you get an unfavorable response, no worries.
 Move on to maxing out the IRA.